inner-outer-space/nyc-collisions-analytics/README.md

 # nyc-collisions-analytics

 This repository contains my final project for the [Data Engineering Zoomcamp by DataTalksClub](https://github.com/DataTalksClub/data-engineering-zoomcamp).
-In the course, we covered a wide varitey of data engineering topics and tools.
-This project aims to sythesize the information and put it to practice to create an automated data pipeline.
+The course covered a varitey of data engineering topics and tools.
+My course notes and homework can be found here: [DE Zoomcamp 2024 Repo](https://github.com/inner-outer-space/de-zoomcamp-2024).

+This project aims to sythesize the information and put it to practice to create an automated end-to-end data pipeline that utilises Docker, Terraform, Google Cloud Platform (GCP), and Mage as an Orchestrator.

 ## DATA SOURCES
 - [New York City Motor Vehicle Collisions Data Set](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95) <br/>
   This data is available from Jan 2013 till present.
 - [3-hr Meteorological Data Set from Weather API](https://www.worldweatheronline.com/weather-api/) <br/>
   This data was extracted via a REST API through with the free trial.
 I've posted the data in parquet format on my GIT for download into this pipeline.

-For my course notes and homework solutions, see my [DE Zoomcamp 2024 Repo](https://github.com/inner-outer-space/de-zoomcamp-2024).

 To reproduce this project, see the [Set Up Instructions](https://github.com/inner-outer-space/nyc-collisions-analytics/blob/main/docs/setup_instructions.md)